 Did you get any gift cards over the holidays?
 Rather than spending them all right away or leaving them to collect dust, create a plan to use them wisely.

 Begin by listing out each retail location and the value of each card.
-Decide if they can go toward necessities, luxuries, or if you can save them for next holiday season.
+Decide if these cards can be put toward necessities, luxuries, or if you can save them for next holiday season.
 Cards that fall into the third category can be stored away for now and used for gifts or as gifts later in the year - just don't forget where you've put them!